Sheboygan County Food Bank provides healthy and fresh emergency food, twice a week, at its onsite drive-thru food pantry.

 Please drive slowly (5 mph) when driving in the drive-thru.
 Volunteers will greet you and put food into your vehicle.
 You do not need to get out of your vehicle.

-We launched Sheboygan Cares Food Pantry in 2022 at our location to help increase flexibility and access to food for families by operating with evening service hours, a drive-thru distribution method, and scheduled appointments.
-Clients drive-thru our garage where volunteers place non-perishable food, personal care items, meat, milk, cheeses, eggs, and a variety of produce into clients’ vehicles.
+We opened Sheboygan Cares Food Pantry in 2022 at our warehouse to help increase access to food for families, with evening service hours and scheduled appointments.
+Clients drive through our garage where volunteers place non-perishable food, personal care items, meat, milk, cheeses, eggs, and a variety of produce into clients’ vehicles.

 You do not need to get out of your vehicle.
 Please drive slowly (5 mph) when you’re driving in the drive-thru.
 Volunteers will greet you at your window and safely place food in your back seat or trunk.